armory/documentation/_install_guide/spinnaker-deploy-spinnaker.md

 ![Redeploy Overall](/assets/images/redeploy-overall.png)

-To add more confidence in your upgrade path you should consider creating a [stage environment and integration tests]({% link _admin_guides/preprod_environment.md %}).
+To add more confidence to your upgrade path consider creating a [stage environment and integration tests]({% link _admin_guides/preprod_environment.md %}).